-Click the title to get a long list of pages that cover the various aspects of PDF: what is it, how to create PDF files, what does the file format look like,… These are the most popular pages:
+These pages cover the basics of the PDF file format: what is it, how to create PDF files, what does the file format look like,… These are the most popular pages:

 - An introduction to PDF – the basics of the file format